 Between these two points resides what is arguably the most beautiful landscape to be found on the entire Pacific Crest Trail.
 It is also, arguably, the scariest section of trail to traverse along the PCT’s entire length.

-Enjoy your first day leaving Trout Lake full on supplies and good spirits as you traipse through the forests near Washington’s perennially snow-capped Mt.
-Adams.
+Enjoy your first day leaving Trout Lake full on supplies and good spirits as you traipse through the forests near Washington’s perennially snow-capped Mount Adams.
 This beautiful stretch of trail showcases the wet and wild Washington wilderness you’ve come to expect from the Pacific Northwest.

-As you walk away from Mt.
-Adams and into the Goat Rocks Wilderness, though, your world begins to change.
+As you walk away from Mount Adams and into the Goat Rocks Wilderness, though, your world begins to change.
 Upwards you’ll hike toward the clouds in the sky to where you’ll soon find yourself sliding your feet across a glacier’s surface and up shale cliffs that can appear to be both bottomless and topless on foggy days.

 And then you’ll find yourself staring at the Knife’s Edge, a thin strip of ridgeline trail with steep glacial drop-offs on either side.
 You’ll either be tip-toeing over this razor-thin trail in the wind and fog with naught but cloud-encased abyssal depths on either side of you, or you’ll be delighted with some of the most spectacular scenery you’ve ever seen in your life.